Surrey Hills, Victoria: Today

 Surrey Hills contains both the 'English Counties District', which is a small area between Canterbury and Riversdale Roads, where the streets are named after English Counties, including Norfolk, Durham, Kent, Middlesex, Essex and Suffolk Roads and the 'Chatham Precinct', which is located between Canterbury, Union, Mont Albert & Chatham Roads.
 The latter streets are named after English places (Croydon, Guildford & Surrey) and Sir Garnet Road, named in honour of a famous British Army General (Garnet Wolseley, 1st Viscount Wolseley, born in Ireland, who served a distinguished career and became a hero in the British Army in the late 1800s & early 1900).

 The suburb has 3 local primary schools; Surrey Hills Primary, Chatham Primary School and Our Lady's of Perpetual Succour.
 Surrey Hills' Central Business District is relatively small, consisting of a 300-metre strip of shops along Union Road.

-The neighbourhood centre features Surrey Hills railway station (on the Belgrave and Lilydale railway lines).
-Heading out from Melbourne's CBD, Union Road is the first railway level crossing on the Belgrave/Lilydale train line.
+The neighbourhood centre formerly featured Surrey Hills railway station (on the Belgrave and Lilydale railway lines).
+Heading out from Melbourne's CBD, Union Road was the first railway level crossing on the Belgrave/Lilydale train line until 2023, when the line was lowered as part of the Level Crossing Removal Project.
+As part of this work, Surrey Hills and Mont Albert stations were replaced by Union railway station, slightly further northeast and just into Mont Albert.
 Surrey Hills also has Chatham railway station, north of Canterbury Road, between Stanley Terrace and Junction Road.
 Chatham Station can be accessed from the north by laneways between houses, beginning near the Mont Albert Road General Store, then continuing south along the Canterbury Sports Ground pathway.
 Most working residents of Surrey Hills commute to Melbourne either by car or train.
 To reach a safe bicycle path for the city commute, cyclists must travel south to the Gardiners Creek Trail or north to the Yarra River Trail, via the Outer Circle Trail.
 A bike lane is located on Mont Albert Road.

 To the north, Surrey Hills is also serviced by the route 109 tram, which continues from Port Melbourne, along Collins Street (Melb.CBD), along Whitehorse Rd, to Box Hill and in the south, the route 70 tram travels along Riversdale Road from the city to the Wattle Park terminus at the Elgar Road junction.
 Canterbury Road between Station Street, Box Hill and Union Road, Surrey Hills is the only east–west major road not served by any public transport, although historically the road was served by busses until the 1960s.
 There are a few remaining bus stop seats on Canterbury Road, but the nearest operating public transport is via Riversdale Road to the South (trams), Mont Albert Station to the north (trains), Union Road (busses) and Surrey Hills station (trains) to the west.
 These points all represent around one mile in distance from the peak of Surrey Hills (at around the position of the large telecommunication towers on the corner of Canterbury Road and Harding Street).